 The handset should be mounted according to [ITU-T P.64] using a suitable artificial ear as recommended in [ITU-T P.57].

-A digitally simulated sine-wave signal with a frequency in the range of 1004 Hz to 1025 Hz should be applied at the digital interface at the following levels: –50, –45, –40, –35, –30, –25, –20, –15, –6 dBm0.
+A digitally simulated sine-wave signal with a frequency in the range of 1004 Hz to 1025 Hz should be applied at the digital interface at the following gains relative to the input level of -16dBm0:

+4dB.

 NOTE 1 – In general, care must be taken in the case of time variant and/or non-linear terminals.
 In such cases, a sine wave may not be the appropriate test signal; a more speech-like test signal should be chosen as described in [ITU-T P.501] and [ITU-T P.50].
 The test signal used shall be specified in the test report.